New era of nanos

 - deliver drugs with incomparable precision only on affected areas to reduce toxicity and side effects

 - transport imaging agents to detect and locate pathologies before complications appear

 - provide bio-sensors to monitor patients in intensive care or diagnose diseases by simply taking blood samples

 - inhibit the adhesion of bacteria to human tissues

 These pure nanoparticles, stable over long periods even at room temperature, are suitable for large scale production.

 A vaccine that pays big!
 The first semi-synthetic vaccine for children

-Together with a team of researchers at the University of Havana, Dr. René Roy developed the world’s first semi-synthetic vaccine to fight against diseases caused by Hib (such as pneumonia or meningitis) in developing countries.
-Instead of using an expensive and complex process based on fermentation of bacterial cultures, they synthesized pure molecules to get a completely safe vaccine with less side effects and massively produced at low cost.
+Together with a team of researchers at the University of Havana, the world’s first semi-synthetic vaccine was developed by Canadian scientists to fight against diseases caused by Hib (such as pneumonia or meningitis) in developing countries.
+Instead of using an expensive and complex process based on the fermentation of bacterial cultures, they synthesized pure molecules to get a completely safe vaccine with fewer side effects and massively produced at low cost.
 Since 2005, all Cuban babies are given a dose, eradicating Hib diseases in the country.
 There is evidence that a new generation of vaccines is emerging that could save many lives.